davidd-prog/DavidDecottigny_7_30052022/README.md

 Open the frontend folder `cd frontend`

+Modify if necessary the api contact base url in the `caller.service.js` file inside the `_services` folder.

 Run `npm install` from within the project directory.

 Run `npm run serve` from within the project directory.